BetoGF/BowlingGame/README.md

 Then it will go into BowlingCalc to make the neccessary calculations and produce a score

 Finnaly, the BowlingGame class will show the score.

+Final edit, after finishing the program:

+Java program that takes input from the user and calculates a abowling score from it.

+Press enter after every roll of the ball, typing the number of pins knocked.

+consists of three classes, BowlingGame class being the main one where the program starts.